mre-code/groovysql/README.md

 ### `-t|--timestamps`

 Timestamp all output messages, resultSets are excluded (of course).
+Default value can be set in config file as `timestamps`.

 ### `-T|--testconnect <arg>`